microsoft/MixedReality-WebRTC/README.md

 ## Getting Started

-MixedReality-WebRTC is a set of individual building blocks in the form of C and C# libraries building upon each other to deliver a consistent API to C/C++ and C# developers across its supported platforms, and a set of handful drop-in Unity3D components for easy integration.
+MixedReality-WebRTC is a set of individual building blocks in the form of C and C# libraries building upon each other to deliver a consistent API to C/C++ and C# developers across its supported platforms, and a set of drop-in Unity3D components for easy integration.
 The pure C library allows easy integration as a shared module (DLL) into C/C++ projects while avoiding issues with compiler and CRT variants.

 ### Overview